tdongsi/python/docs/source/_posts/EffectivePython/2018-08-12-effective-python-part-1.markdown

 ### Item 5: Avoid `else` blocks after `for` and `while` loops

+If you don't know that you can add an `else` block after `for` or `while` loops, you're better off that way.
+The `else` block after loops are really confusing to all programmers who write or read the code.

+The `else` block is originally intended for searching something in a loop, break if the search fails.
+However, the name `else` is probably extremely poor choice, given the semantics of `else` in other constructs such as `if` or `try`.
+Because of that, it is clearer to simply write a helper function before checking in a loop.

 ### Item 6: Take advantage of each block in `try`/`except`/`else`/`finally`

 ### Item 7: Consider context manager (contextlib) and `with` statements for `finally` behavior